 After a rather tough week at work, I felt that I had earned a little blowout for our Friday night dinner.
 My husband aided and abetted by driving up to Taylor Shellfish after work and picking up a bag of fresh oysters, then compounding his wonderfulness by also stopping by Slough Food for manchego and sopressata.
 I came home on a sultry afternoon to a cold flute of muscadet and good cheese and salumi.
 The perfect antidote to a long, mostly booze-free week.

 After soaking in the fragrance of the lilacs and daphnes on the porch, we moved inside and had a “counter dinner”.
-I laid out everything we needed on the kitchen island, we pulled up stools and poured fresh glasses of wine, and began. « Read the rest of this entry »
+I laid out everything we needed on the kitchen island, we pulled up stools and poured fresh glasses of wine, and began.
+Continue reading fennel, oysters & wine

 One of our new (to us) cookbooks was beginning to pine away from lack of use, and we decided we must make something from it.
 As it turned out, we managed three different dishes from the book in one meal: not all exactly as written, but definitely inspired by.
 As a result, we’ve decided that Greg Malouf is a genius.
 These recipes are from Artichoke to Za’atar (I prefer its UK title, Arabesque)- now we have to get to work on Turquoise.
 And I really must get hold of a copy of Saha.